 Maestro Server is a conceptual business process management server for enterprises to easily roll-out Maestro features within their organization.
 Maestro Server is a fully-integrated stand-alone system for ease of deployment within an existing IT infrastructure.

 Maestro PLM is a proof-of-concept reference application developed as part of the Maestro Project.
-Drawing inspiration from desktop applications such as Parts&VendorsTM, Maestro PLM is web-based for simplicity and adds enterprise features such as true multi-user operation, document control, and material management.
+Drawing inspiration from desktop applications such as Parts&VendorsTM, Maestro PLM is web-based for ease of access and includes enterprise features such as true multi-user operation, document control, and material management.

-MaestroTM, ERP for EngineersTM and Transparency with TrustTM are unregistered trademarks of Dale R. Scott, and can be used according to the Maestro Trademark and Logo Policy.
+MaestroTM, ERP for EngineersTM and Transparency with TrustTM are unregistered trademarks of Dale R. Scott, and are used according to the Maestro Trademark and Logo Policy.